 By law computer programs in the sense of the Copyright Act are programs of any kind including preparatory design material.
 The Federal High Court defines computer programs as a sequence of commands which, after recording on machine-readable media, are capable of causing a machine with information-processing abilities to show, execute or achieve a certain function, task or result.
+Copyright law patent", copyright law protects the design of an individually created program while patent law ensures protection of an application-related idea.

-Copyright law protects computer programs of any form of code.
-Protection of computer programs under copyright law requires individual design as the result of individual design as the result of the author's own individual creation while aspects of quality, aesthetics, or novelty are not decisive.
-In comparison to a "computer patent", copyright law protects the design of an individually created program while patent law ensures protection of an application-related idea.
+Protection of computer programs under copyright law requires individual design as the result of the author's own individual creation while aspects of quality, aesthetics, or novelty are not decisive.
+In comparison to a "computer